Jason English Enters World 24 Hour Italy

 The ranking of riders within categories, the assignment of race numbers, and their position on the start grid is at the sole discretion of the WEMBO.

-Riders will start with a short “Le-Mans” run to an area where their helpers are holding their bikes from behind barricades.
+Riders should be prepared to start with a short “Le-Mans” run to an area where their helpers are holding their bikes from behind barricades.
 No personnel other than riders are allowed on this part of the course.
+Riders must wear their bike helmets during the Le-Mans run.
+Depending on entry numbers and the layout of the event centre, a riding start (traditional XCO start method) and/or a short neutral start section may also be used.
+The final decision on the start method is advised to the riders at the race brief.

 Race Finish

 The race finishes for all categories 24 hours from the official start time of the Elite Category.
-At that point, the course will be closed and no more riders will be allowed to commence a lap.
+At that point, the start of the course will be closed and no more riders will be allowed to commence a lap.
 This time is measured at the race finish line.

 Any rider who completes 1 lap will appear in the results as a finisher.